Robbie Warke MIA CIC, Managing Director/Owner

 Paula is a geologist by training, and an American by birth.
 She has been involved in the outdoors for over 25 years, but her first love will always be caving.
 She has caved and climbed throughout North America, the UK and Europe.
 Despite swearing she isn’t really a climber, she has been known to tackle some impressive extremes and long adventure routes around the world.
 After a couple of years of slinging tea and setting up systems at Dart Rock, she returned to her first love for rocks and now works as a professional geologist.
 Her roped access inspections keep her skills sharp since caving and climbing have taken a back seat to shoulder operations.
 Paula may stay behind the scenes but her business know-how and love of a good spreadsheet keeps things on track.
 Paula is also Monkey In a Hat, so if your noggin is warm from a snuggly hat she made, send her a little thank you on Facebook.
 She says she Loves You.
 And Monkeys.
 Email: firstname.lastname@example.org

-Jamie Langler SPA CWA CWLA/NICAS Director Duty Manager
+Jamie Mark Langler - NICAS Course Director and Duty Manager

-A regular climber since the opening of the Centre several years ago, Jamie has also worked here as a volunteer, duty instructor and coach: he can regularly be seen behind the reception of the Centre, coaching our fantastic Dart Rock Youth Team, or out on the nearby local crags taking customers on their first outdoor adventures.
+A regular climber since the opening of Dart Rock several years ago, he can regularly be seen behind the reception drinking coffee, coaching our fantastic Dart Rock Youth Team and other clients at the centre, or out on the nearby local crags taking customers on their outdoor adventures.

-His main roles are to ensure that the climbing Centre is used to its full potential, maintained to an exceptionally high standard whilst also offering users safe, exciting and challenging routes to climb in a safe and user-friendly environment, and to provide supervision and advice to individual and group climbers as required – he honestly believes he couldn't’t be in a much better line of work.
+His main roles are to ensure that the climbing Centre is used to its full potential, maintained to an exceptionally high standard whilst also offering users safe, exciting and challenging routes to climb in a safe and user-friendly environment, and to provide supervision and advice to individual and group climbers as required – he honestly believes he couldn’t be in a much better line of work.
+Give him an email on email@example.com

+If you're really lucky you might even find him on the moor, building roundhouses and telling stories.
 Email firstname.lastname@example.org

-If you're really lucky you might even find me on the moor, building roundhouses and telling stories.

 I started at Dart rock with the ominous words;